builtwithrobots/roleboost/PRD.md

-# PRD.md — RoleBoost Product Requirements Document
+# PRD.md -- RoleBoost Product Requirements Document

-**Version:** 1.0
+**Version:** 3.0
 **Last updated:** June 2026
 **Author:** Rob Ramos
+**Domain:** getroleboost.com

 ---

 ## 1. Overview

-RoleBoost is a two-sided SaaS platform replacing the resume with a rich, shareable candidate narrative.
-Candidates upload their assets and get a hosted profile page with a pop-up modal experience.
-Employers save candidates, manage job postings, assign stages, collaborate with their team, and send feedback.
+RoleBoost empowers the candidate's voice to be heard before easy or automatic elimination by algorithm.
+Candidates upload their resume and career context, receive a full suite of AI-produced career assets, and get a personal career AI chatbot that represents them to recruiters 24/7.
+Resume Intelligence analyzes the resume and coaches candidates on exactly what context to add so their AI is armed before the first recruiter question.
+Every AI conversation generates a transcript delivered by email to both sides.
+Candidates fine-tune their AI over time.
+Employers get a candidate management dashboard with pipeline tracking, job postings, stage assignment, team collaboration, and AI chat access.

 **Core user types:**
-- **Candidate** -- job seeker uploading career assets and sharing their profile link
+- **Candidate** -- job seeker uploading career assets, managing their AI, and sharing their profile link
-- **Employer** -- hiring manager or recruiter saving candidates and managing their pipeline
+- **Employer** -- hiring manager or recruiter saving candidates, managing pipeline, and chatting with candidate AIs

 ---